 Because of these factors, a baking soda cleanser should not be used on marble every day.
 Frequent use could dull your marble countertop.
 Never leave baking soda or a baking soda solution in contact with your marble for more than a few seconds.

 - Soft Cloth

 Warning: Never use a scrubber or scrub brush on marble.

 How to Clean With Baking Soda

 Sprinkle a little baking soda onto the surface of the marble.
 Gently rub the baking soda into the marble with a soft, damp cloth.
 You do not want to scrub because that can damage the surface.

 Then rinse with water and dry with a soft towel.
 You want to be sure to rinse with water to neutralize the pH and to dry thoroughly, so the solution is not in contact with the marble surface for any longer than necessary.

 Baking soda is a light abrasive and a natural disinfectant.
 However, you need to take care to use it gently on marble surfaces.
-A light abrasive is still abrasive.
+Light abrasives can still damage soft surfaces.
 Be sure to wipe away all traces of baking soda, so it isn't left in contact with your marble surfaces.